Follow Biden's Shotgun Advice, Go Directly to Jail

 In an ongoing effort to make it appear that the administration isn't interested in banning all guns, but rather only the evil-looking ones, Vice President Joe Biden has been handing out helpful advice to women wanting a gun and gun owners in general.

-For those of you who don’t get it, I’ll explain why Mr. Biden is saying these things.
-The administration knows they can’t come out publicly in favor of a ban on all guns—which most high-ranking members of the administration from the president on down are on record, at one time or another, of supporting.
-By saying they think shotguns are much better than ARs for personal defense, they are trying to persuade the ignorant and just plain dumb among us that they are only against those “ugly black guns” that aren’t good for anything but shooting up schools.
+For those of you who don't get it, here's why Mr. Biden is saying these things.
+The administration knows they can't come out publicly in favor of a ban on all guns — which most high-ranking members of the administration from the president on down are on record, at one time or another, of supporting.
+By saying they think shotguns are much better than ARs for personal defense, they are trying to persuade the ignorant and just plain dumb among us that they are only against those "ugly black guns" that aren't good for anything but shooting up schools.

 In a recent interview, Biden said that he tells his wife that if she ever feels threatened by a home intruder, she should just "walk out on the balcony here, walk out and put that double-barreled shotgun, and fire two blasts outside the house."